-Monte Giovi is a beautiful place located not far from Rufina and Pontessieve with a rich history; this was an important point of reference for the Italian partisan movement during World War II.
-Personally we like to start and end from the town of Acone perched on Monte Giovi in a beautiful panoramic spot.
-If you continue driving up towards the peak (which at its highest point is around 990 meters above sea level) the paths for trekking are clearly marked if you want a shorter hike.
-Don’t pack a lunch and instead make a reservation at the local restaurant in town which is famous for their delicious penne all’aconese (a secret recipe that they refuse to share).
+Monte Giovi is a beautiful place located not far from Rufina and Pontessieve, half an hour from Florence.
+It was an important point of reference for the Italian partisan movement during World War II.
+Personally I like to start and end from the town of Acone perched on Monte Giovi in a beautiful panoramic spot.
+If you continue driving up towards the peak (which at its highest point is around 990 meters above sea level) the paths for trekking are clearly marked and from here you can find a shorter hike.
+Don’t pack a lunch; instead make a reservation at the local restaurant in town which is famous for their delicious penne all’aconese (a secret recipe that they refuse to share).

 Ristorante Pizzeria Acone, Via della Vittoria, 65, Acone Firenze.
 Tel: 055 836 1719

 Elba, Island full of great hiking trails

 While many consider Elba Island to be a place for soaking up the sun, it also happens to have some pretty impressive hiking trails for any enthusiast.
 One of which we adore explores the Ruins of Volterraio which happens to be the most ancient fortification on the island.
 It has been that there are doubts as to the origins of its name: some say it comes from the Etruscan word Vultur (vulture), others say it comes from the Volterra area, place of origin of the architect Vanni di Gherardo Rau who was in charge of the reconstruction work in the Xlll century.
 From this vantage point you can see some incredible views of the harbor and island.

 Fast Facts: Round Trip: 2.5 km (1.6 miles), Hiking Time: around 1 hour, Difficulty: Moderately Easy, Eat to visit year around.